saschak07/product-details-be/Readme.md

 MONGO_URL=mongodb://127.0.0.1:27017/spocket

 ```
-* Go to the project directory and input command:
+* Go to the project directory and execute command to start local dev instance

 ```
 npm run dev

 ````

-The application runs on top of nodemon which auto restarts the application every time a change in made on the source code.
+The application runs on top of nodemon which auto restarts the application every time a change is made on the source code.

 * Load product data. to do this, there is a get endpoint exposed from this service.